Nanni Galli: Career

-Galli moved briefly into Formula One in 1970, debuting in the 1970 Italian Grand Prix with a McLaren-Alfa, and had a handful of drives over the next couple of years, finishing 3rd in the non-championship Grand Prix of the Italian Republic at Vallelunga in 1972 for the small Tecno team.
+Galli moved briefly into Formula One in 1970, debuting in the 1970 Italian Grand Prix with a McLaren-Alfa, and had a handful of drives over the next couple of years, finishing third in the non-championship Grand Prix of the Italian Republic at Vallelunga in 1972 for the small Tecno team.

-His one shot at the big time came that year when he drove for Ferrari in the 1972 French Grand Prix at Circuit Charade near Clermont-Ferrand.
+Galli's one shot at the big time came that year when he drove for Ferrari in the 1972 French Grand Prix at Circuit Charade near Clermont-Ferrand.
 Galli qualified 20th and finished only 13th.
 After half a dozen outings in an uncompetitive car for Frank Williams the following year, Galli announced his retirement.

 Galli participated in 20 World Championship Grands Prix in total, scoring no championship points.

-In 2014 Galli participated in the Le Mans Classic in a Lola T290 finishing 21st.
+In 2014, Galli participated in the Le Mans Classic in a Lola T290, finishing 21st.
 He had not entered a race since he drove in the 1974 World Endurance Championship with an Osella-Abarth.

 Galli died on 12 October 2019 in Prato at the age of 79.